NeueDarshan/simple_ConTeXt/README.md

 variables (e.g. `$file`).
 (Note that it is very basic at the moment, it simply waits for the script to finish and only then reports the result.
-Also, if the script has an error of some kind then this command can get stuck; in this way it is quite fragile.)
+Also, if the script has an error of some kind then this command can get stuck; in this way it is quite fragile currently.)

-This can be a convenience if you have multiple installations of ConTeXt on one machine, as it takes care of setting up your PATH for you.
+This can be a convenience if you have multiple installations of ConTeXt on one machine, as it takes care of setting up your `PATH` for you.
 Then you can do things like

 ```shell